 Introduction to C++ Mutable

 The following article provides an outline for C++ Mutable.
-In C++ there is a special facility where you can change value of data members at runtime even if the object is of constant type.
-The mutable keyword helps us only on non-static and non const data members of the class.
-It helps in assigning value to this constant value even though the member is constant.
-There are times when it is required that only two members take part like a variable and a constant in this situation mutability is very helpful.
+In C++, there is a special facility where you can change the value of data members at runtime, even if the object is of constant type.
+The mutable keyword helps us only on non-static and nonconst data class members.
+It helps assign value to this continuous value even though the member is regular.
+In this situation, mutability is very helpful.

 Syntax: